vike256/Unibot/README.md

 Unibot is a multi-functional assistant tool developed for PC shooter games.
 Unibot works by simulating mouse input, which works with the following methods:
 - Calling Windows mouse_event functions through Python
 - Using the Interception driver to simulate mouse input
 - Using external hardware capable of simulating a human interface device, such as an Arduino Leonardo, or any Raspberry Pi Pico variant.
-Unibot can communicate with these boards by either using a COM port or a socket connection (ethernet or Wi-Fi).
+Unibot can communicate with these boards either through a COM port or a socket connection (ethernet or Wi-Fi).

 Unibot's most notable feature, **aim assist**, detects targets by looking for pixels within a specified color range on your screen, and then automatically moves the aim towards the target.
 The target detection utilizes OpenCV to merge color dots into a valid target blob.